General Product Safety Regulation: An Essential Guide

 Provider of an online marketplace

-A “provider of an online marketplace” is defined as a provider of intermediary services who uses an online interface to permit consumers to conclude distance product sales with traders.
+A “provider of an online marketplace” is defined as a provider of intermediary services that uses an online interface to permit consumers to conclude distance product sales with traders.

 Note on companies not established in the EU

-According to Article 16(1) of the GPSR, products covered by this regulation should not be sold unless a responsible economic operator, who can carry out the product-related tasks established in Article 4(3) of the Market Surveillance Regulation, exists in the EU.
+According to Article 16(1) of the GPSR, products covered by this regulation should not be sold unless a responsible person, who can carry out the product-related tasks established in Article 4(3) of the Market Surveillance Regulation, exists in the EU.

-In short, this means that companies not established in the EU but sell there will need an authorised representative, and affix the information concerning their authorised representation on their label.
+In short, this means that companies that are not established, but sell their products, in the EU will need an authorised representative, and affix the information concerning their authorised representation on their label.

 Other obligations set by the Market Surveillance Regulation might also apply.